 - We recognise that parents are the first providers of learning for their children and understand their difficulties the best. - We will discuss with you and your child any challenges you feel exist and work together to find solutions to overcome the concerns. - The SENDCOs job is to support the class teacher in planning for children with SEND. - The school provides training and support to enable all staff to improve the teaching and learning of children, including those with SEND.
-This includes whole school training on SEND issues such as Autism Spectrum Disorder (ASD), specific learning difficulties such as dyslexia and dyspraxia and Speech and language difficulties. - The school works closely with the Director of SEND for Bishop Chadwick Trust. - Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class e.g. from the Autism Outreach Team (AOT) service. - Miss McVittie has achieved the SENDCO national qualification. - Miss Newcombe is near completion of the SENDCO national qualification. - Our teaching builds on what your child already knows, can do and can understand, and provides appropriate support to meet new learning challenges in a broad based curriculum - Different ways of teaching are used so that your child is fully involved in learning in class.
+This includes whole school training on SEND issues such as supporting students with a diagnosis of Autism, specific learning difficulties such as dyslexia and dyspraxia and Speech and language difficulties.

+- The school works closely with the Director of SEND for Bishop Chadwick Trust. - Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class e.g. from the Autism Outreach Team (AOT) service. - Mrs Dunn, Mrs Leake and Miss Newcomebe have achieved the SENDCO national qualification. - Our teaching builds on what your child already knows, can do and can understand, and provides appropriate support to meet new learning challenges in a broad based curriculum - Different ways of teaching are used so that your child is fully involved in learning in class.
 This may involve things like using more practical learning, or specific strategies suggested to us by other specialists